Physical therapy is a type of medical treatment that helps a person move his or

 A broken leg is a good example of why a kid might go to physical therapy.
 Before

-physical therapist will teach the kid how to walk with crutches and how to go up and
+therapist will teach the kid how to walk with crutches and how to go up and down stairs.

-down stairs.
-Therapists know the best way to hold crutches and teach kids how much
+Therapists know the best way to hold crutches and teach kids how much weight they

 When first learning to walk with crutches, the physical therapist a kid might wear